mvc-works/lilac/README.md

 (deflilac lilac-good-number+ (n) (number+ {:min n}))
 ```

+Notice:

-Notice: in Lilac, a "map" with specific keys are called a "record".
+* in Lilac, a "map" with specific keys are called a "record".
 Use `map+` for dictionaries.
+* `tuple+` is a vector with each item in specific type.
+Use `:in-list?` for list instead of vector.

 Meanings of record options: